-The Red Scarf Project began in 2012 with the public installation of hundreds of red scarves in downtown London and Stratford by the staff and volunteers at Regional HIV/AIDS Connection.
-Every year since, scarves are knit and crochet by the local community and donated to RHAC in time for World AIDS Day on December 1.
-People in need of a little extra warmth are welcome to take the scarves, and read the attached information tag to spread its important message of HIV/AIDS awareness.
+Red Scarf began in 2012 with the public installation of hundreds of red scarves in downtown London and Stratford by the staff and volunteers at Regional HIV/AIDS Connection.
+Every year since, scarves are knit and crocheted by the local community and donated to RHAC in time for World AIDS Day on December 1.
+Like the red ribbon, the red scarf is a symbol of awareness and support for people living with HIV/AIDS.

 Red Scarf: An HIV/AIDS Benefit Concert